 I picked up a camera in high school and was captivated immediately.
 I have always been intensely drawn to visual stimuli and possessed a keen curiosity about the world and how it all works.
 To this end, photography seemed like a great match from the start.
 That curiosity manifests itself through my photography.
-I also enjoyed the social engaged/detached aspect of using the camera and instinctively focussed on what was closest and began to document the world around me — family, friends, school, community… I began pouring through books and discovered the works of Winogrand, Gene Smith, Freidlander, Gene Richards, all these were indelible.
+I also enjoyed the social engaged/detached aspect of using the camera and instinctively focussed on what was closest and began to document the world around me — family, friends, school, community… I began pouring through books and discovered the works of Winogrand, Gene Smith, Friedlander, Gene Richards, all these were indelible.
 When you’re a teenager, things are imprinted in the memory in such ways that may never happen again.
 And, this led me down the documentary photography path.
 Then a little later, I discovered the world of motion picture.
 Greenaway, Leigh, Coppola, Bertolucci, Bergman (cinematography of Sven Nyquist) and the neo–reliasm of Herzog, Leigh, Fassbinder.
 I marvel at both their visual and dramatic sensibilities.
 Quite a different way of seeing and describing the world through pictures and moments.
 So, you see, I was drawn to this humanist, documentary work and a dramatic, cinematic style as well.
 These two ideas inspire me still and I’ve tried to make them compatible.

 You have covered and captured the many facets of Tanzania.
 What inspired you to document the lives of this East African country?
 As you viewed the country from behind the camera lenses how did it reveal itself to you?

 For me, to travel is to explore and learn; and to get a little lost.
-And to this end I like to visit and experience a culture which is totally unlike my own.
+And to this end, I like to visit and experience a culture which is totally unlike my own.
 I don’t like ‘vacations’ for vacation’s sake.
 I don’t want to go and lie on a beach for two weeks; it is not really fun for me…

 The impetus to visit Tanzania was manifold.
 My wife and I both wanted to visit Africa; the people, the wildlife, the environment.
-We both have a deep love and respect for the natural world and wanted see as many animals in their natural habitat while we still could, so this led us to visit Tanzania, Serengeti and the surrounding towns.
+We both have a deep love and respect for the natural world and wanted to see as many animals in their natural habitat while we still could, so this led us to visit Tanzania, Serengeti and the surrounding towns.
 Photographer and activist Nick Brandt has described the act of photographing specific elephants in Kenya and Tanzania only to return years later to discover they’d been killed by poachers.
 So sad…

 A new environment automatically sends me into a state of heightened awareness.
-Blend this with curiosity, humility and a willingness to engage and such a world might open up and reveal itself, if only a little bit for a short while and as much as it can for a middle–aged, white guy from California.
+Blend this with curiosity, humility and a willingness to engage and such a world might open up and reveal itself if only a little bit for a short while and as much as it can for a middle-aged, white guy from California.